ChrisStuttard/ChrisStuttard/README.md

 ### 🔭 In the Future:

-I am determined to transfer my analytical and programming skills into an exciting professional position.
+I am determined to transfer my analytical and programming skills into an exciting professional position,
-<br> I would be delighted if you are able to reach out with any tech roles you are recruting for.
+<br> and I would be delighted if you are able to reach out to me with any tech roles you are recruiting for.
 <br> Having willingly chosen to spend the majority of my time in higher education problem solving day to day,
-<br> I look forward to stepping into my greatest challenge yet.
+<br> I am looking forward to stepping into what is hopefully my greatest challenge yet.

 #### 😄 Pronouns: